mehdihadeli/food-delivery-microservices/readme.md

 This pattern is similar to Outbox Pattern.
 It’s used to handle incoming messages (e.g. from a queue) for `unique processing` of `a single message` only `once` (even with executing multiple time).
 Accordingly, we have a table in which we’re storing incoming messages.
 Contrary to outbox pattern, we first save the messages in the database, then we’re returning ACK to queue.
 If save succeeded, but we didn’t return ACK to queue, then delivery will be retried.
 That’s why we have at-least-once delivery again.
 After that, an `inbox background process` runs and will process the inbox messages that not processed yet. also we can prevent executing a message with specific `MessgaeId`multiple times. after executing our inbox message for example with calling our subscribed event handlers we send a ACK to the queue when they succeeded.
 (Inbox part of the system is in progress, I will cover this part soon as possible)

-Also here I used `RabbitMQ` as my `Message Broker` for my async communication between the microservices with using eventually consistency mechanism, for now I used [MassTransit](https://github.com/MassTransit/MassTransit) tools for doing broker communications. beside of this eventually consistency we have a synchronous call with using `REST` (in future I will use gRpc) for our immediate consistency needs.
+Also here I used `RabbitMQ` as my `Message Broker` for my async communication between the microservices with using eventually consistency mechanism, and Wolverine for broker communications. beside of this eventually consistency we have a synchronous call with using `REST` (in future I will use gRpc) for our immediate consistency needs.

 We use a `Api Gateway` and here I used [YARP](https://microsoft.github.io/reverse-proxy/articles/getting-started.html) that is microsoft reverse proxy (we could use envoy, traefik, Ocelot, ...), in front of our services, we could also have multiple Api Gateway for reaching [BFF pattern](https://blog.bitsrc.io/bff-pattern-backend-for-frontend-an-introduction-e4fa965128bf). for example one Gateway for mobile apps, One Gateway for web apps and etc.
 With using api Gateway our internal microservices are transparent and user can not access them directly and all requests will serve through this Gateway.